Zalmotek/jetson-mcp/README.md

 ### Running Manually (for testing)

-You can also run the server manually in the foreground using Python directly:
+The server is best run directly using the Python interpreter, which will invoke the `mcp.run()` method configured within the script:

 ```bash
 source venv/bin/activate